KaiserRuben/Tumaini/admin/README.md

 ## About The Project

-This repository is the frontend codebase of [Tumaini](https://tumaini.be/).
+This repository is the admin codebase of [Tumaini](https://admin.tumaini.be/).

 ### Built With